kyeji1107/OptOrch/README.md

-# OptOrch Supplementary File S1
+# OptOrch: Advanced algorithmic deployment for seed orchards

-This repository contains the materials distributed as Supplementary File S1 for OptOrch.
+This repository contains the materials provided as Supplementary File S1 for the optimization framework described in the manuscript, “OptOrch: Advanced algorithmic deployment for seed orchards”.

 It provides the core AMPL optimization model, tailored model variants, a runnable AMPL example, and R scripts for simulation-based execution and output processing.

 ## Repository Structure